German police call for monitoring of antisemitic groups | DW | 17.05.2021

 Many held up signs saying "Freedom for Palestine," "Stop the genocide," and "Against Zionists — not against Jews."

-However, there were some scenes of violence and antisemitic agitation in several cities, according to German media.
+However, there were some scenes of violence and antisemitic agitation in several cities, according to German media, with protesters pelting police with stones and bottles.

 Some protesters tried to burn Israeli flags, shouted expletives about Jewish people and called for the bombing of Tel Aviv.